 - Preserve mature trees and riparian vegetation along Boulder Creek. - Perform pruning and thinning to maintain tree form and health.
-Replace mature trees when they become hazardous or die with appropriate species. - Selectively remove vegetation along the embankment on Boulder Creek to reveal portions of the extant earthen berm on the west side of the site. - Selectively remove existing trees to reveal and reinforce Boyd Smelter/ Mill Site's historic spaces. - Consider thinning pockets of dense vegetation to open views to the park, Boulder Creek, and historic structures. - Consider views or spatial patterns when replacing or determining locations for new plantings.
+Replace mature trees when they become hazardous or die with appropriate species. - Consider measures to reveal Boyd Smelter/Mill Site's historic spaces and topographic features. - Consider thinning pockets of dense vegetation and trees to open views to the site, Boulder Creek, and historic structures. - Consider selectively removing vegetation along Boulder Creek's banks to reveal portions of the extant features. - Consider views or spatial patterns when replacing or determining locations for new plantings.

-Small Scale Features
+Small-Scale Features

-Small Scale Features include the Xeriscape Garden, boulder with hooks, site furnishings including benches, picnic tables, benches and an interpretive sign.
+Small-scale features include the xeriscape garden and boulder with iron rings.
+Site furnishings include benches, picnic tables, and an interpretive sign.

-- Protect the boulder with hooks as a character-defining object. - Remove the Xeriscape Garden from the Landmark Boundary. - Allow new small scale features to accommodate programming, use and health and safety within Boyd Smelter/ Mill Site, where appropriate.
+- Protect the boulder with iron rings in-pace as a character-defining feature. - Remove the xeriscape garden and stone pavers. - Allow new small-scale features to accommodate programming, use and health and safety within Boyd Smelter/Mill Site, where appropriate.